quic/sense/README.md

 # 20bn-realtimenet

-`20bn-realtimenet` is a lightweight inference engine for two neural networks that were pre-trained on millions of videos, including a gesture recognition model and a fitness activity tracking model.
+`20bn-realtimenet` is an inference engine for two lightweight neural networks that were pre-trained on millions of videos, including a gesture recognition model and a fitness activity tracking model.
 Both neural networks are small, efficient, and run smoothly in real time on a CPU.

 ## Getting Started
 The following steps are confirmed to work on Linux (Ubuntu 18.04 LTS and 20.04 LTS) and macOS (Catalina 10.15.7).
-Windows users should be able to

 ### 1. Clone the Repository